yunfei-teng/LSGD/readme.md

 # LSGD
-This is the code repository for paper LSGD (https://arxiv.org/abs/1905.10395).
+This is the code repository for paper LSGD along with explanation (https://yunfei-teng.github.io/LSGD/)

 ## Requirements
 1. Install PyTorch from official website (https://pytorch.org/).
 This is one of the most popular deep learning tools.